-Marijuana Related Business (MRB) means any business that grows, produces, processes, distributes, transports, imports or sells marijuana or marijuana products.
+Marijuana-Related Business (MRB) means any business that grows, produces, processes distributes, transports, imports or sells marijuana or marijuana products.
 Many states in the US have classified marijuana businesses as an essential service under COVID-19 either for medical or recreational purposes.
-Marijuana related business have increased from May 2016 to February 2020 by 367% as 33 states have legalized the use of cannabis.
+Marijuana-related businesses have increased from May 2016 to February 2020 by 367% as 33 states have legalized the use of cannabis.
 Marijuana-Related Business: Data There are about 16,979 entities in 36 states with 31,357 licenses in the United States.
 The licenses are classified into a dispensary, producer, wholesaler, retail, and service provider.
 The majority of licenses are issued and located mainly in five states including:

 - California: 39% of licenses and 27% of entities

 - Oklahoma: 15% of licenses and 23% of entities